bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Van Wirdum: 00:02:40

 Right so then the idea is if you control all outbound or inbound nodes?
-Both.
 Both okay so if you control both all inbound and outbound nodes of someone else then you can basically lie to them and they have no other connection to the network am I saying that right

 Provoost: 00:02:57

-that's right so basically you you know you connect to all these nodes because you want to ask them for new transactions and for new blocks and they'll spontaneously give you new transactions and new blocks.
+That's right so basically you you know you connect to all these nodes because you want to ask them for new transactions and for new blocks and they'll spontaneously give you new transactions and new blocks.
 And so if you're only talking to one person eventually, then that person can decide not to give you certain transactions and not to give you certain blocks.
 Now they cannot make fake things entirely, right?
 They can't fake signatures because you're still checking all the consensus rules.